kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 The Kin SDK allows you to import and export accounts.
 This can be used, for instance, for backing up and/or restoring an account.
 This feature works as follows:
 * Export: You can export an account using its corresponding `KinAccount` object.
 It will return the account data as a JSON string.
-You just need to pass a passphrase, which will be used to encrypt the the private key.
+You just need to pass a passphrase, which will be used to encrypt the private key.
 This passphrase will be later needed to import the account.

 ###### Snippet: Export account